Servais-Ja/Jiansheng-Wang.github.io/_pages/cv.md

 Education
 ======
+* 2021/09-Present
+  * Undergraduate
+  * Electrical Engineering and Automation
+  * Northwest A&F University, China
+* 2022/09-Present
+  * Undergraduate
+  * Artificial Intelligence (Software Engineering)
-* Undergraduate in Electrical Engineering and Automation, Northwest A&F University, 2021-
+  * Northwest A&F University, China

-Work experience
+Academic & research experiences
 ======
-* Spring 2024: Academic Pages Collaborator
+* Protein functional sites identification based on PU-learning method
-  * Github University
+  * Fall 2022-Present
-  * Duties includes: Updates and improvements to template
-  * Supervisor: The Users
+  * Advised by Prof. LIU Ze
+  * Northwest A&F University, Shaanxi, China
+  * In this work, we proposed a PU-learning-based model for predicting plant S-acylation sites.
+The work was intensively on feature engineering, and the utilize of multiple currently effective methods to evaluate the model trained on PU data (positive and unlabeled data).

-* Fall 2015: Research Assistant
+* : Research Assistant
-  * Github University
+  * Fall 2023-Present
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+  * Advised by Prof. Wang Bin
+  * Northwest A&F University, Shaanxi, China
+  * In this work,

+* The performance of Large Language Models (LLMs) on the task of rating prediction
-* Summer 2023: Research Assistant
+  * Summer 2023-Autumn 2023
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git
+  * Advised by Prof. SONG Linqi
+  * City University of Hong Kong Shenzhen Research Institute, Shenzhen, China
+  * In this work,

 Skills
 ======